nevinera/fray/intent.md

 by default that means that no damage is dealt just like with a miss, but there are a lot of cards and abilities that affect what happens when blocked or can be used when blocking.

+A unit is 'flanked' if there are two enemies on exactly opposite sides of it, as in PF.
+Unlike PF, 'flanked' is a status on the unit, and is true for any attack against it, not just for the flanking characters.

 ### From the Overlord's perspective

 The 'Overlord' is the player who controls the dungeon and tries to kill the heroes.
 He controls